 In 2014, Australia began the move to a “comprehensive credit reporting” regime, or CCR for short.
 CCR allows credit providers to share additional credit information about their customers with the ultimate goal of ensuring more comprehensive and balanced assessments of applicant’s credit histories.

 Previously, Australia had a ‘negative only’ credit reporting system only kept a record of negative events, such as the date of your loan application, any defaults on your loan or bankruptcies.

 Now, the reporting system will share additional, ‘positive’ information such as when you opened and closed a credit account, account type, credit limits you have and up to 24 months of repayment history.

-The major banks have already adopted CCR and Heritage will commence sharing for CCR purposes from late 2021.
+The major banks have already adopted CCR and Heritage will commence sharing for CCR purposes from in 2023.